Barney Street Cemtery

 HISTORIC IRISH CEMETERY TOURS

-Site tours of the historic Barney Street and St. Mary’s cemeteries will be offered on Sundays during March, the 46th Annual Newport Irish Heritage Month and during April, during RI Historical Cemeteries Awareness and Preservation Weeks.
+Site tours of Newport’s historic Barney Street Cemetery and St. Mary’s Cemetery are offered periodically by the Museum of Newport Irish History, particularly during March, Newport Irish Heritage Month and during RI Historical Cemeteries Awareness and Preservation Weeks.

-The tours of approximately 30-45 minutes length, plus time for Q&A, will be given by researcher and guide, Steve Marino, weather permitting.
+The tours of approximately 30-45 minutes length, plus time for Q&A, are given by researcher and guide, Steve Marino, weather permitting.
 As these are outdoor events, please dress accordingly.
 A bit of rain won’t stop the tour, but a heavy downpour/snow and/or high winds will result in cancellation.

 Reservations Requested.
 No tour fee charged.